Promoting British Values

 - Tolerance of those of different faiths and beliefs

-These values are embedded and reinforced regularly within All Saints’ through our teaching of the National Curriculum and many further ways, as detailed below, that both represent and celebrate our multi-cultural school and local community.
+These values are embedded and reinforced regularly within our school through our teaching of the National Curriculum and many further ways, as detailed below, that both represent and celebrate our multi-cultural school and local community.

-All Saints’ is currently working towards gaining its Silver UNICEF Rights Respecting School status where principles of democracy are increasingly at the forefront of learning and at the heart of our school values.
+All Saints’ is proud to hold a Gold UNICEF Rights Respecting School status where principles of democracy are at the forefront of learning and at the heart of our school values.

 Children have many opportunities for their voice to be heard.
-We have school Ambassadors who meet regularly to discuss issues raised in class and around the school.
-Class elections, based on our electoral system, decide upon the Ambassadors appointed and the children are given genuine opportunities to make a difference within the school.
-Similar democracy processes are also used within the school for making important decisions such as elections held for House Captains, with speeches being made, pupils considering the merits of each representative and secret voting systems.
+Our school Ambassadors meet regularly to discuss issues raised in class and around the school.
+Class elections, based on our electoral system, decide the Ambassadors appointed and the children are given genuine opportunities to make a difference within the school and our local community.
+Similar democratic processes are also used within the school for making important decisions such as elections held for House Captains, Eco-Warriors and Faith Group members with speeches being made, pupils considering the merits of each representative and secret voting systems

-Children are given an annual questionnaire with which they are able to put forward their views about the school.
+Children are given opportunities through pupil surveys to put forward their views about the school.
 In class, all children are actively involved in drawing up Class Charters, with some classes including the rights respecting actions as a guide on how to respect these rules.

 Significantly, our behaviour policy at All Saints’ reflects our values of every child having the right to be heard, whilst also being based upon Christian values of forgiveness, with the underlying foundations of mutual respect.